gardener/gardener/docs/proposals/26-workload-identity.md

 - new optional field `SecretBinding.workloadIdentityRef` will be introduced, it will refer to a `WorkloadIdentity` resource by its name and namespace.
-The value of the field will not be immutable and will allow existing shoots to change the workloadidentity they are using to allow rotation by the Gardener users.
+The value of the field will not be immutable and will allow existing shoots to change the `WorkloadIdentity` they are using to allow rotation by the Gardener users.
 - validation will ensure that either `secretRef` or `workloadIdentityRef` is set, but not both.